joncamfield/SAFETAG/content/methods/recommendation_development.md

   * Are the recommendations you are providing directly related to the security audit?
 If not, do they support the organization in accomplishing their security tasks, or distract from them?
-approaches: >

-  * **Identify and Explain Un-Addressed Concerns :** Write explanations for why any adversaries or threats that the auditor identifies as "un-addressable" with the organizations current capacity.

-  * **Identify Recommendations:** Identify  possible actions to address each vulnerability.

-  * **Identify Useful Resources:** Identify resources that the organization can leverage to accomplish the identified recommendations.
 output: |2

     * Short-term recommendations to address each vulnerability.